inventables/x-carve-instructions/1000mm/step6/index.md

 <img src="./photo/P4220530jpg35.jpg">
 <p>Gather up all wires into the drag chain and snap the hinges in place.</p>
 <img src="./photo/P4220536jpg41.jpg">
-<p>Attach the upper drag chain bracket to the left gantry side plate using two M5 x 12mm Flat Head Cap Screws and two M5 Nylon Insert Lock Nuts.
-Do not attach the lower drag chain bracket just yet as that is handled in the next step.</p>
+<p>Attach the upper drag chain bracket to the left gantry side plate using two <strong>M5 x 12mm Flat Head Cap Screws</strong> and two <strong>M5 Nylon Insert Lock Nuts.</strong> Do not attach the lower drag chain bracket just yet as that is handled in the next step.</p>